navindu-sachintha/booker_go/README.md

 |<kbd>PUT /book/:id</kbd>| Update Book name according to id
 |<kbd>DELETE /book</kbd>| Delete book by it's id

-`Since it using docker volume data will be not removed even after `
+`Since it using docker volume data will be not removed even after container removed`